 Hu et al. (2004) studied the relationship between the frequency of Instant Messenger (IM) use and the degree of perceived intimacy among friends.
 The use of IM instead of email as a CMC modality was studied because IM supports a non-professional environment favoring intimate exchanges (Hu et al., 2004).
-Their results suggest that a positive relationship exists between the frequency of IM use and intimacy, demonstrating that participants feel closer to their Internet partner as time progresses through this CMC modality.
+Their results suggest that a positive relationship exists between the frequency of IM use and intimacy, demonstrating

+Use two spaces after a period throughout your paper. that participants feel closer to their Internet partner as time progresses through this CMC modality.